Black-Kamelia/Sprinkler/utils/README.md

 val string = "Hello I'm {name}, and I'm {age} years old.".interpolate(myResolver) print(string) // prints "Hello I'm eman, and I'm ega years old."
 ```

+A `VariableResolver`, can define specific rules that accepts a subset of the valid variable names (e.g. the vararg
+variant only accepts integers).
+If a variable name is not accepted by the resolver, it should throw the
+`VariableResolver.ResolutionException` exception.
+This exception will be caught by the interpolation functions to
+provide a more meaningful error message.

 ## CloseableScope